 This means that many forms of gender-based violence against women, as for example the rampant and unpunished sexual violence and killing of women in parts of Mexico, do not qualify as systematic since the framework within which gender-based violence occurs often tends to be implicit rather than explicit.
 This raises the question whether certain cultural practices, or the omission of the state to sanction crimes against women, can be understood as a policy or agenda amounting to a crime against humanity.
 This has not yet been addressed by any court.

 Currently, the idea of this new crime is yet to gain traction in the international legal community.
-However, with a growing number of governments pursuing an openly feminist foreign policy agenda – amongst them Sweden, France and Canada – such a change could some day become reality.
+However, with a growing number of governments pursuing an openly feminist foreign policy agenda – among them Sweden, France and Canada – such a change could one day become reality.

 A version of this article was previously published at http://friedensakademie-blog.eu/2019/08/24/gender-based-violence-an-international-crime/#_ftn2.